suffolklibraries/lgc/content/collections/events/streets-with-attitude-performance.md

         type: text
         text: 'Streets with Attitude - Final performance takes place outside the cult café at the James Hehir Building, IP3 0FS.'
   -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: 'There is carparking less than a minutes walk from the venue.'
-  -
     type: heading
     attrs:
       level: 2